phptek/silverstripe-jsontext/README.md

 Project scenarios where storing 10s of terse configuration parameters in separate database columns just seems crazy.

-When all you wanted was a simple key / value store but didn't want to muck about with the overhead of two or more datastores like an RDBMS together with MongoDB for example.
+When all you wanted was a simple key / value store but didn't want to muck about with the overhead of an RDBMS _and_ a NOSQL DB.

 That Postgres, MySQL, Oracle and MSSQL 2016 all have, or at time of writing, are planning to have, Database level JSON field-types.
+This module plugs the gap for users of RDBMS'
+_without_ native JSON support, while offering the a convenient scaffold on top of which native JSON support could be built.

 ### Postgres

-In Postgres both the `->` and `->>` operators act as string and integer key matchers on a JSON array or object respectively.
+In Postgres both the `->` and `->>` operators act as string and integer key matchers on a JSON array or JSON object respectively.
 The module however treats both source types the same - they are after all *both JSON* so `->` is used as an **Integer Matcher** and `->>` as a **String Matcher**
 *regardless* of the "type" of source JSON stored.
 The `#>` **Path Matcher** operator can act as an object or a text matcher, but the module wishes to simplify things and as such the `#>` operator is *just a simple path matcher*.